 1 T. coconut oil, softened

 1/4 c. cornstarch (or tapioca starch)

 A pinch of cloves

 1 T. vegan powdered sugar

 1/4 tsp. cloves

 - This could not be easier!
 In a heat-safe container, pour boiling water over the dates and tea diffuser.
 Allow the dates to steep for about 10 minutes.
 While you are waiting, combine the dusting ingredients in a bowl.
 Set aside — don’t put the dusting ingredients in with the main batter!

 - Discard the tea/water; place the dates in a food processor along with the other ingredients.
 Process them all until smooth, and it looks like what you would imagine tootsie roll batter to look like.

 - Line a baking sheet with parchment paper.
 Dust it with powder mix.
 Take chunks of the dough and roll it out, much like Play-doh, into long logs.
 Once you’ve used all of the dough, stick these logs in the freezer for about 20 minutes.
 After, cut the dough into bite-sized treats!
 (You can wrap them all in wax paper, but it’s awfully tedious.
 I just throw mine in a container in the freezer for a yummy treat!)

-- This recipe is a wonderful fall twist on a classic favorite candy.
+- This Chai Tea Infused Tootsie Rolls Recipe is a wonderful fall twist on a classic favourite candy.
 It would be a great recipe for kids to help out with as well — as long as an adult runs the food processor.
-Enjoy this recipe with a nice mug of hot tea 😉
+Enjoy this Chai Tea Infused Tootsie Rolls Recipe with a nice mug of hot tea 😉